yusong17/yusonglab.github.io/pages/pages-root-folder/index.md

   title: "New journey just begins"
   url: 'https://yusong17.github.io/yusonglab.github.io/members/'
   image: cityu-303.jpg
-  text: 'Dr. Yu Song will join Department of Biomedical Engineering at City University of Hong Kong as a <b>Presidential Assistant Professor</b> in July 2024.'
+  text: 'Dr. Song will join Department of Biomedical Engineering at City University of Hong Kong as a <b>Presidential Assistant Professor</b> in July 2024.
+Sincerely appreciate all the strong support from Alice, Wei, all the professors, colleagues, and friends along this journey.
+Extremely look forward to this new adventure with outstanding colleagues at CityU BME in HK!'
 widget2:
   title: "We are hiring !"
   url: 'https://yusong17.github.io/yusonglab.github.io/join/'
   image: hiring-2-303.jpg
-  text: 'We always welcome talented postdoctoral and graduate candidates.
+  text: 'The Yu Song Lab @ CityU will work on interdisciplinary field to tackle grand challenges towards personalized healthcare.
+We always welcome talented postdoctoral and graduate candidates from related background (including BME, EE, ME, ChemE, Chem, MSE, and others).
 Interested students are encouraged to contact Dr. Song by email (xxx@cityu.edu.hk).'
 widget3:
   title: "Our research scope"
   url: 'https://yusong17.github.io/yusonglab.github.io/research/'
   image: res-303.jpg
-  text: 'We are working on wearable bioelectronics, sweat biosensors, additive manufacturing, and digital medicine for AI-powrered personalized healthcare.'
+  text: 'We are devoted to developing bioelectronic devices, including <br>1.
+Skin-interfaced multimodal biosensors;<br>2.
+Additive manufacturing-assisted bioelectronics;<br>3.
+AI-powered health assessment;<br>4.
+Closed-loop digital medicine.'
 #
 # Use the call for action to show a button on the frontpage
 #